adambard/learnxinyminutes-docs/tcsh.html.markdown

  zcat `eval $loc` | groff -Tpdf -man | okular -

 # NOTE: `okular' is the default application of KDE environment and it shows
-# PostScript and PDF files.
+# Postscript and PDF files.
 You can replace it with your lovely PDF viewer.
-# zcat, locate, groff, are common programs in all Unices.
+# zcat, locate, groff, are common programs in all Unixes.

 # --- Control Flow ------------------------------------------------------------